-Sorry, due to our house build, I’m not managing a commercial greenhouse this spring (2017).
+Sorry, due to our house build (see news/blog), I’m not managing a commercial greenhouse until further notice.

 We aim for plants that are “vigourous and transplant-hardy”